 On May 26, 1667, French mathematician Abraham de Moivre was born.
 De Moivre is best known for de Moivre‘s formula, one of those that link complex numbers and trigonometry, and for his work on the normal distribution and probability theory.
 He was a friend of Isaac Newton, Edmond Halley, and James Stirling.
 De Moivre wrote a book on probability theory, The Doctrine of Chances, said to have been prized by gamblers.
 He also was the first to postulate the Central Limit Theorem, a cornerstone of probability theory.

 Abraham de Moivre was born in Vitry-le-François in Champagne, France, to Daniel de Moivre, a surgeon who believed in the value of education.
 Though Abraham de Moivre’s parents were Protestant, he first attended Christian Brothers’ Catholic school, which was unusually tolerant given religious tensions in France at the time.
 When he was eleven, his parents sent him to the Protestant Academy at Sedan, where he spent four years studying Greek.
 When in 1682 the Protestant Academy at Sedan was suppressed, de Moivre enrolled to study logic at Saumur.
 Although mathematics was not part of his course work, de Moivre read several works on mathematics on his own including a short treatise on games of chance, De Ratiociniis in Ludo Aleae, by Christiaan Huygens.
-In 1684, de Moivre moved to Paris to study physics, and for the first time had formal mathematics training with private lessons.
+De Moivre studied logic and mathematics at Saumur from 1682 to 1684 and took private lessons from Jacques Ozanam in Paris in 1684.

-By the time when religious persecution in France became severe with King Louis XIV issueing the Edict of Fontainebleau in 1685, de Moivre finally moved to England, where de Moivre and his brother presented themselves as Huguenots admitted to the Savoy Church in London in 1687.
+By the time when religious persecution in France became severe with King Louis XIV issueing the Edict of Fontainebleau in 1685, de Moivre was detained in an abbey in Paris to persuade him to convert.
+Finally he moved to England, where de Moivre and his brother presented themselves as Huguenots admitted to the Savoy Church in London in 1687.
 By the time he arrived in London, de Moivre was a competent mathematician with a good knowledge of many of the standard texts and became a private tutor of mathematics.
 Seeing Newton’s recent book, Principia Mathematica, he realized that it was far deeper than the books that he had studied previously, and he became determined to read and understand it.

 By 1692, de Moivre became friends with Edmond Halley and soon after with Isaac Newton himself.
 In 1695, Halley communicated de Moivre’s first mathematics paper, which arose from his study of fluxions in the Principia Mathematica, to the Royal Society.
 De Moivre also generalized Newton’s noteworthy binomial theorem into the multinomial theorem.
 The Royal Society became apprised of this method in 1697, and it made de Moivre a member.
 Encouraged by Halley, de Moivre turned his attention to astronomy.
 In 1705, he discovered that “the centripetal force of any planet is directly related to its distance from the centre of the forces and reciprocally related to the product of the diameter of the evolute and the cube of the perpendicular on the tangent.”
 The mathematician Johann Bernoulli proved this formula in 1710.
 Despite these successes, de Moivre was unable to obtain an appointment to a chair of mathematics at any university, partly because a bias against his French origins.
 De Moivre’s main income came from tutoring and it’s believe that he lived in poverty for his entire life.